RosieSews/masksnow/src/patterns/any-other-mask-pattern.md

 ---
 templateKey: patterns
-title: Any Other Mask pattern
+title: Any Other Mask Pattern
 description: >-
   Sometimes organizations request a specific pattern that they provide.
 Outside of those requests, you are welcome to use any pattern even if it's not a